Jacob-Spiegel/SMILESMerge/README.md

 - scipy
 - numpy
 - mpi4py (optional but required for MPI multiprocessing)
+- Gooey (optional but required for GUI interface)

 SMILESMerge was tested on a Python 3.7.7 environment on a Ubuntu OS.
 A docker image is provided for users with unsupported operating systems, such as Windows.